 The 7% Solution

 Never any up-front fees or costs.
-We are entirely success based and only get paid from the proceeds of the transaction.
+Run if somebody ever asks you for upfront fees.
+None of the established guys do that.
+Business brokerage is entirely success based.
+We only get paid from the proceeds of the transaction.

 More importantly, I only get paid for selling the business.
 I do not get paid for selling the inventory or other items your accountant has recorded in the current account.